8 Homemade Baby Care Recipes (That Really Work)

 Super Smooth Baby Lotion and Lotion Bars

-I also recently discovered that homemade lotion bars are an even better option and are very protective on baby’s skin but still allow it to breathe.
-You can add chamomile or calendula to the oils if you want, but the basic lotion bars work excellent, especially on babies with sensitive skin or eczema.
-They are even easier to make, last longer and are fun for kids to use too.
-They have a natural SPF of about 7.
+I also recently discovered homemade lotion bars are an even better option.
+They help protect baby’s delicate skin but still allow it to breathe.
+You can infuse the oil with lavender, chamomile, or calendula if you want, but the basic lotion bars work excellent on their own.
+I especially like using it for babies with sensitive skin or eczema.
+They’re even easier to make, last longer, and are fun for kids to use too.

 Baby Shampoo or Wash